 - Bird feeders

-It isn’t strictly necessary to use native plants, but there are big benefits.
+It isn’t strictly necessary to use native plants, but there are significant benefits.
 Native plants have evolved over thousands of years to be at home in your soil, your climate and with the wildlife of your area.
-They’ll be hardier, as well as pest and disease resistant.
+They’ll be more hardy, as well as pest and disease resistant.
 Moreover, most won’t need to be watered once they become established (so long as you plant species suited to the soil and moisture conditions of your yard.)

-Some folks plant their yards exclusively with native plants, finding beauty in the carefree look of plants that haven’t been “tampered” with by horticulturists.
-A bed of native flowers may look unkempt at first, but even the most skeptical folks soon start to see beauty in the carefree look of these plants – especially when butterflies and birds start coming to visit.
+Some gardeners plant their yards exclusively with native plants, finding beauty in the carefree look of plants that haven’t been “tampered” with by horticulturists.
+A bed of native flowers may look unkempt at first, but even the most skeptical people soon learn to see beauty in the look of these plants – especially when butterflies and birds start coming to visit.

 You’ll probably go through several plans before you decide on a final layout.
 Once you do, it’s time to decide on specific plants.
-Diversity is a key factor, simply because this offers benefits to a broader range of species.
-For example, Monarch butterflies will feed on, say, goldenrods, but hummingbirds love Beebalm.
-Raccoons, opossums and birds need trees for resting, nesting and hiding, rabbits need tall grasses, and honeybees want nectar flowers.
+Diversity is a key factor because it offers benefits to a broader range of species.
+For example, butterflies will feed on, say, goldenrods, but hummingbirds love beebalm.
+Raccoons, Opossums and birds need trees for resting, nesting and hiding, rabbits need tall grasses, and honeybees want nectar flowers.
 You get the idea – whether the habitat you’re creating is limited to flowerpots on your patio or covers an entire yard, diversity matters.

-There are many sources of information available to you, including: a local native plant society, garden clubs, the county agricultural extension agency, your state’s wildlife commission, the local library, bookstores and the internet.
-Visit natural areas, like state parks and preserves to see wildlife plants firsthand.
+There are many sources of information available, including a local native plant society, garden clubs, the county agricultural extension agency, your state’s wildlife commission, local library, bookstores and the internet.
+Visit natural areas, like state parks, to see wildlife plants firsthand.
 Many of these places offer field guides for native plants or guided tours.

-Study photos of mature plants and trees to see how they’ll look “all grown up.”
-Space plants on your layout according to their mature size.
-Take into consideration the shade a tree will cast as it matures.
-Similarly, consider the shade cast by other plants and shrubs, as well as your house and other structures.
-Do you want some shrubs and trees to hide certain elements in your yard?
+Study photos of plants and trees to see how they’ll look when they’re mature.
+Do you want shrubs and trees to hide certain elements in your yard?
 Now’s the time to plan for it.